← back

 3 min read ·

 In this post, I’ll show you* the basics of node:crypto, the builtin Node.js cryptography module.
-I it pretty cool, but not well known.
+I find it pretty cool, but not well known.

 I’m not saying everybody needs to be a security expert.
 I’m def not one!
 But I feel that many engineers I know are needlessly scared of cryptography.
 With just a tiny sprinkle of it, we can do amazing things: like keeping our users’ data private with encryption or signing stuff we give out to the public to guarantee it hasn’t been tampered with.
 It’s been a while since I’ve written a tutorial-style blog post, so here it goes.